tenet-ac-za/safire.ac.za-website/content/safire/news/20250901-baseline-changes.md

 From **1 September 2025**, this becomes **mandatory** for all new service providers.

-Existing service providers have until **1 November 2025** to update their metadata accordingly.
+Existing service providers have until **1 June 2026** to update their metadata accordingly.

 As with identity providers, inclusion of a security contact is a prerequisite for adopting the full [Sirtfi incident response framework]({{< ref "/technical/saml2/sirtfi/_index.md" >}}), which is strongly recommended.